-There’s a lot out there on 50 Shades that tackles the first question – along with quite a bit on this blog (if you’re not familiar with the books, you can read some basics here).
+There’s a lot out there on 50 Shades that tackles the first question – along with quite a bit on this blog.
 But I’m going to try to answer both questions.
 Because if I can, I’ll have something that will be helpful to people long after 50 Shades falls into obscurity.
 Which it will.

 The 50 Shades trilogy is a series of three erotic romance books: 50 Shades of Grey (FSOG), 50 Shades Darker (FSD) and 50 Shades Freed (FSF).
 The first book was published in 2011 and a film adaptation was released in 2015.